blinard-BIOINFO/NCBITaxonomy/README.md

 ## Requirements

-* Postgresql server (should be compatible with other SGBDs after adapting files `update_taxonomy.sh` and `taxonomy_schema.sql`)
+* Postgresql server (Java code should be compatible with other SGBDs after adapting COPY statements in `update_taxonomy.sh` and the SQL schema in `taxonomy_schema.sql`)
-* ADMIN or COPY rights associated to your SGBD user/role.
+* ADMIN or COPY rights associated to your SGBD user/role to copy NCBI dumps to your local database.
 * Java >1.8